Kunjoe7/Kunjoe7.github.io/content/authors/Armin/_index.md

     url: ''

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My research interests include application of Artificial Intelligence (AI) in the healthcare industry, aiming to assist medical professionals in making timely, accurate, and informed decisions

 interests:
   - Application of Artificial Intelligence in healthcare